turingschool/accelerated-mod-0/iteration.md

 ## Check For Understanding

-[Follow the directions in the README of this GitHub repository](https://github.com/turingschool/arrays2_cfu-am0), and submit your fork in the Google Form.
+[Follow the directions in the README of this GitHub repository](https://github.com/turingschool/arrays2_cfu-am0), and submit your fork in the submission form.

 <br>
 <br>